Y-L-LIU/MGTBench-2.0/README.md

 # Humanities Social_sciences
 data = load_attribution_topic('Social_sciences')
 ```

-Additionally, we support loading the data in an incremental way
+Additionally, we support loading the data in an incremental way:

 ```python
 # two stages. first stage includes 5 classes (with human) and the second stage incude 1 classes